 - The front projection of the new dwelling matches that of the host property and ensures that it harmonises with the established building line of other houses fronting Frays Avenue to the immediate north and south; - The proposed dwelling will maintain the two metre separation distance between the southern side elevation and boundary shared with No 16 Frays Ave.
-Furthermore, the revised scheme will create a new separation distance of two metres to the shared northern boundary following the demolition of the existing garage.
-This helps to contribute to the sense of openness at the site and contributes in a positive manner to the character of the wider ASLC, and - The new property will focus additional massing to the rear of the site where views are largely screened within the streetscene.
-The replacement dwelling will project approximately 6 metres further from the main rear elevation of the existing property at ground floor, and 9 metres at first floor.
-However, existing rear outbuildings along the northern boundary will be removed and the larger property will retain clear 45 degree views from all habitable room windows on immediate neighbouring properties to the north and south.
+Furthermore, the proposed scheme will create a new separation distance of two metres to the shared northern boundary following the demolition of the existing garage.
+This helps to contribute to the sense of openness at the site; - The new property will focus additional massing to the rear of the site where views are largely screened within the streetscene.
+The replacement dwelling will project approximately 3.5 metres further from the main rear elevation of the existing property at ground floor, and 6 metres at first floor.
+This represents a significant reduction in massing when compared to the previous scheme which projected 6 metres further from the main rear elevation of the existing property at ground floor at ground floor and 9 metres at first floor level).
+This approach will ensure that the replacement dwelling is consistent with the rear building line of neighbour properties; - Furthermore, as shown on the accompanying drawings package, the roof form of the rear element has been simplified.
+The overall height of the front (and rear) parts of the replacement dwelling has been reduced from the previously refused scheme, and - All existing rear outbuildings along the northern boundary will be removed and the proposed property will retain clear 45 degree views from all habitable room windows on immediate neighbouring properties to the north and south.